juleswhite/CSX278/Assignments/Asgn5/README.md

 The last visualization you should create should map "DEBUG" logs.
 This should be a bar chart like the previous visualization with results aggregated by the minute.
 If errors occur in the application, a visualization like this (but with "ERROR") would be helpful in indicating what went wrong and when.

 To turn in this part of the assignment, create a folder in Solutions/Asgn5 in your repo and add screenshots of your overall dashboard and individual images of all 4 visualizations added.
+Then push to Github.

 ### Team Members